I'm reading a piece by our old buddy Ron Fournier.

 So how do you, if you want women in combat, you don't want them getting pregnant, what do you do?

-Well, many of you have heard this, you've been here a long time, but for those of you new to this, I'll take you back to an idea that we had and came up with it back in the early 90s when there was a military operation to get grapefruit face out of Panama.
+But for those of you new to this, I'll take you back to an idea that we had and came up with it back in the early 90s when there was a military operation to get grapefruit face out of Panama.

 That would be Manuel Noriega.

-If you look at his face, it looks like a Pockmark grapefruit.
+If you look at his face, it looks like a pockmark grapefruit.

-That's what we call him grapefruit face.
+That's why we call him grapefruit face.

 And here's what you do.